JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

 ## What's next?

-* Visit [Kotlin Koans](koans.md) – complete exercises to learn the Kotlin syntax.
+* Visit [Kotlin Koans](koans.md) – complete exercises to learn Kotlin syntax.
 Each exercise is created as a failing unit test and your job is to make it pass.
 * Look through other [Kotlin idioms](idioms.md).
-* Learn how to convert existing Java code to Kotlin with [Java to Kotlin converter](mixing-java-kotlin-intellij.md#converting-an-existing-java-file-to-kotlin-with-j2k).
+* Learn how to convert existing Java code to Kotlin with the [Java to Kotlin converter](mixing-java-kotlin-intellij.md#converting-an-existing-java-file-to-kotlin-with-j2k).
 * Discover [collections in Kotlin](collections-overview.md).

-If you have a favorite idiom, contribute it by sending a pull request.
+If you have a favorite idiom, we invite you to share it by sending a pull request.